next-hat/nanocl/README.md

 Sponsors are the ones who make this project possible.
 They help us to keep the project alive and to improve it.
 If you want to become a sponsor, you can do so by clicking on the sponsor button. <br/>

 People that sponsor us will have their name or logo displayed here, and will have access to a special role on our discord server.

-Also if you sponsor for more then 40$ you will be rewarded with a VPS server with nanocl pre-installed ready to use for 1 month. <br/>
+**If you sponsor for more then 40$ you will be rewarded with a VPS server with nanocl pre-installed ready to use for 1 month.** <br/>

 You can also help us by contributing to the project, by reporting bugs, by suggesting new features, or by improving the [documentation][documentation_repository].

-**Don't forget to give a star to the project if you like it!** ⭐️
+**Or just give a star it's free and it helps us a lot! ⭐️**

 **Huge thanks to our sponsors**